wyatt-connolly/twitter-clone/README.md

 - Post text/images
 - Like, comment and delete on others posts

+# :house: Local Development

+After intalling all dependencies (npm i) run this command:

+ `npm run dev`

+This will start both server and client in dev mode.
+The app is now available on localhost:3000.

 # :pencil: Lessons

 The goal of this project was to replicate a social media website as close as possible with CRUD features.
 I knew I needed a sign-in, back-end, and state management tool so I chose Next-Auth, Firebase, and Recoil.
 A takeaway I learned from the experience is that Next-Auth is a game-changer.
 After using a normal registration form with my eCommerce site, I will always go with Next-Auth in the future.
 Instead of filling out your information individually, Next-Auth allows a single click sign-in with most providers (I chose Google) which helps onboard users faster.